ssfc/npbenchmark/npbenchmark-main/SDK.GCP/GCP.md

 34. My problem is the great variance of result; (2022年11月19日)
 35.
 36. Sample of albnner: https://github.com/albnner/SmartLab
-37. albnner: use global parameters;
+37. albnner: use global parameters; have HEA, but not good enough;
 38.
 39. Sample of chenfengkg: https://github.com/chenfengkg/tabucol
 40. chenfengkg: use global parameters;